DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - 7.7.2 Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS): Network-­based intrusion detection systems (NIDSs) and intrusion protection systems (IPSs) primarily monitor ✏️incoming traffic for threats.
     - Intrusion Detection Systems (IDSs) and Intrusion Prevention Systems (IPSs) are two methods organizations typically implement to detect and prevent attacks
-    - **Intrusion detection**: a specific form of monitoring events, usually in real time, to detect abnormal activity indicating a potential incident or intrusion
+    - ❄️**Intrusion detection**: a specific form of monitoring events, usually in real time, to detect abnormal activity indicating a potential incident or intrusion
         - Intrusion Detection System (IDS) automates the inspection of logs and real-time system events to detect intrusion attempts and system failures
         - IDSs are an effective method of detecting many DoS and DDoS attacks
         - an IDS actively watches for suspicious activity by monitoring network traffic and inspecting logs